 Significant differences existed between each PDI program.
 For example, for 7-months in 2020 ND lacked a physical center and instead operated a street outreach program they called a "Pop-Up Drop-In Center".
 The pop-up drop-in center described a model in which ND staff drove to public spaces where clients could gather, and ND would provide resources, help, and activities.
 Important features were markedly different though, especially the chief component of ND's PDI, a "Safe Space."
-From April to November of 2020, that critical feature was effectively absent until ND obtained a physical space to operate the PDI.
+From April to

+November of 2020, that critical feature was effectively absent until ND obtained a physical space to operate the PDI.
 Additionally, informal conversations indicated ND implemented a formal restructure of their program in July 2020.
 The restructure integrated two new roles: (1) a Community Connection Director, and (2) a Street Outreach/Drop-In Center Program Manager.
 Those roles consolidated direction of ND's Street Outreach and Drop-In Center programs under one roof.
 Lastly, the partnerships, staff, and physical space were significantly different at The Space, compared to the PDI at the Wells Park Community Center-- a fact confirmed by ND staff who differentiated the 2019 logic model from the one they ultimately submitted in the present process evaluation.

-ISR's ability to evaluate the ND PDI across PDI programs was significantly limited by program changes over time.
+ND staff explained the COVID-19 pandemic forced them to adapt their program, which culminated in the continued development of their present location.
+This limited ISR's ability to evaluate the ND PDI programs over time.
 Client data across all periods was limited to available electronic records - data effectively capturing drop-ins, client demographics, and limited client information on need.
-This also meant service observations and interviews with staff could only be attributed to the PDI at 142 Truman St. occurring after July 2021.
-Therefore, ISR interviews and observations qualitatively explored the most recent PDI processes.
+ND has highlighted how program development was significantly interrupted by external forces, and noted a strength of their program been its ability to continue to provide services across all three events detailed above.
+It also meant service observations and interviews with staff could only be attributed to the current PDI occurring after July 2021.
+Therefore, ISR interviews and observations qualitatively explored the most recent PDI processes in a limited capacity.